jbx-protocol/juice-docs-v1/protocol/contracts/or-payment-terminals/jbethpaymentterminal/write/distributepayoutsof.md

 {% tabs %}
 {% tab title="Step by step" %}
-**Distributes payouts for a project according to the constraints of its current funding cycle.Payouts are sent to the preprogrammed splits, and any leftover amount is sent to the project owner.**
+**Distributes payouts for a project according to the constraints of its current funding cycle.**

+_Payouts are sent to the preprogrammed splits, and any leftover amount is sent to the project owner._

 _Anyone can distribute payouts on a project's behalf._